techfolios/template-old/essays/meteor-gotcha.md

 working.
 Waiting was an easy fix, but before knowing about the update, I was very lost.
 Another problem I had recieved was outputting all the data and tables that were in my program.
 I've never worked with so many pages and files before, so I would be getting lost on where everything needed to go.
 I had not put all my import statements in and did not correctly route all the necessary files.
-When adding a new file or page, always make sure befoer anything else to put in the correct imports and routing statements.
+When adding a new file or page, always make sure before anything else, to put in the correct imports and routing statements.